Python-Test-Engineer/iwswordpress/README.md

 A list of talks and workshops I have given:

+- TALK: Leveraging the power or the WordPress REST API - WP Leeds April 2021

 - WORKSHOP: WP REST API and you -> Best Friends Forever workshop (90 mins) - WordCamp Greece April 2021.
 Code: https://github.com/iwswordpress/WordCampGreece

 - TALK: Web Components as Micro Apps - NDC London, Jan 2021